-New Investigation: Animal Markets – Northern India, 2021
+Investigation: Animal Markets in Northern India

 “Being such a multicultural and diverse nation, food plays a very important role in India in terms of a person’s cultural identity.
 Communities here are strongly linked to their occupations.
 People who are fishers and fishing communities along the coasts belong to particular castes.
 People who rear cows and are in the dairy business, largely belong to one caste.
 The same goes for butchers.
 As these are ancestral occupations, the livelihood angle is also an important aspect which cannot be ignored.
 But, increased population and consumption has led to a decrease in resources.
 Because of this imbalance between supply and demand, there has been a rapid increase in battery farming of poultry and fish, which leads to the ways of supply going unchecked.” — S. Chakrabarti, Animal Photojournalist

 Since the COVID-19 pandemic, these kinds of live or “wet” markets have provoked global concern as probable vectors for human-animal disease transmission.